kosli-dev/cli/docs.kosli.com/content/getting_started/service-accounts.md

 To create a personal API key:
 - Login to Kosli
-- From your user menu on the top right corner, click `Profile`
+- From your user menu in the top right corner, click `Profile`
 - In the API Keys section, click `Add API Key`, select a Time-To-Live (TTL) for the key, add a descriptive label, and then click `Add`
 - Ensure to copy the generated key as it won't be retrievable later.
 This key serves as the authentication token.